ANTIOCH -- An influx of auto-oriented shops has helped boost business in a corridor once hit hard by vacancies.

 Rose says the area has always seemed steady and clean, but things tipped when the economy slowed in the late 2000s.

-Mike's Auto Body opened its business in Antioch in 2004, renovating the corner location where Antioch Dodge
+Mike's Auto Body opened its business in Antioch in 2004, renovating the corner location where Antioch Dodge had been six years later.

 "It was blighted and wasting away, really.
 We were kind of left thinking who would want to do anything with that," Mayor Jim Davis said.